Prosecutor argues Chauvin’s ‘ego’ led to Floyd’s death; jury deliberations begin

 With Minneapolis on edge amid fears of fresh civil unrest related to the verdict, the court has said it will not announce a verdict late in the day, avoiding potential protests at night.

-After the jury was sent to deliberate, Nelson called for mistrial in the case, citing intense media coverage, including comments over the weekend by Rep. Maxine Waters (D-Calif.), who during an appearance in the Twin Cities called on protesters to get “more confrontational” on issues of racism and policing if Chauvin is not found guilty.
+After the jury was sent to deliberate, Nelson called for a mistrial, citing intense media coverage, including comments over the weekend by Rep. Maxine Waters (D-Calif.), who during an appearance in the Twin Cities called on protesters to get “more confrontational” on issues of racism and policing if Chauvin is not found guilty.

 Nelson argued that Waters’s comments could be viewed as an “intimidation” of the jury.
 Cahill said the comments could help Nelson’s cause, should he appeal the case later, but declined the mistrial.